leechseed/leechseed2/OBSIDIAN_CATALOG/D3 STORY MANUSCRIPT - BLOODWORK/D3 - STORY MANUSCRIPT BLOODWORK/NARRATOLOGY/02_FABULA TIMELINE/040001_TIMELINE.md

   - 2) the present day where he must navigate a post-left wing world where he aims to be taken seriously for his art, and not as a token.
 - Verismo - operas that focused on the contemporary human and their problems; generally of a sexual, romantic or violent nature

+## Streamer horror
+All at once every streamer's channel is hijacked.
+It's just a dude in an ahegao mask.
+He points at the camera "rouge" And one streamer is dead.
+The rest of the streamers react.
+It's a footage film.
+Cut to YouTubes and reactions

+a steamer in the same house doesn't hear the bang of the gun.
+And is caught off guard when the show returns.
+The guy comes in and kills her.
+He facss the camera "there are more of me.
+I just started"

+## New American Gangster
+About a Filippino kid who returns to his old family home after years in the Marines.
+He comes to find out that a contractor has been taking advantage of his parents and beats the shit out of them.
+He teams up with a pizza shop of degenerates who have been fucked with their entire life, and stake out a city for themselves.
+They kill every old boys club fucker in the town and hand the keys over to a new mayor.

+It's basically better fast and furious

 ## Dare Park
 - Dare Park